Geko-X/MHW-Campaign-Expansion/README.md

 # Geko_X's MHW Board Game Campaign Expansion

 This is a "campaign expansion" for the MHW Board Game.
 It adds:
-* Instructions for running the board game as more of a TTRPG, using a Game Master (GM)
+* Instructions for running the board game as more of a TTRPG, with someone acting as a Game Master (GM) - this should be a 5th (or 0th?) player, but they could be a hunter as well
 * A few extra layers of campaign progression
   * Forge upgrades and unlocks
   * Canteen upgrades and unlocks
   * A bounty system
   * Palico use and progression
+  * Material exchange and purchase
 * Some changes to hunts, based on the MHW:Iceborne Board Game demo (turf wars!)
 * Some new actions to take during hunts, including traps
 * Small balance tweaks to some weapons and armor cards to fit in with all the other additions